synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 ### Fork flintandsteel and set up your repo
 Click the fork button on our repository page to get a copy for yourself.
 You can then create a local clone of your fork using `git clone <repo_name>`.
 You can now begin making your changes to the code.

+**NOTE**: If you have already forked the repo and cloned it, make sure to rebase before starting to make changes.
+This will ensure that you have the latest code.

 Refer to [README.md](./README.md) for installation and execution instructions.

 ### Make your changes